 "But, I heard, and read that..."
+Terri said.

-"Thiamine is toxic to injured brain tissue and high end doses of steroids have 'no significant beneficial effect'" he continued, mocking Tom Wilson's pseudo English Ontario blueblood accent.
+"....Thiamine is toxic to injured brain tissue and high end doses of steroids have 'no significant beneficial effect" Henry continued, mocking Tom Wilson's pseudo English Ontario blueblood accent.
 "Whoever wrote that never did any REAL lab experiments and whoever believes them is an idiot."